galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Multispecies_tutorial.md

 {: .hands_on}

-❗❗To complete this tutorial, please go back to [Abundance per year and per site](https://github.com/Claraurf/training-material/blob/ecology/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md#Abundanceindex)
+❗❗Now that you have accomplished this part, please go back to [Abundance per year and per site from reference tutorial on regionalGAM](https://github.com/Claraurf/training-material/blob/ecology/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md#Abundanceindex) in order to have the final steps.